thindil/www.laeran.pl/blog/posts/weekly-development-report-2021-01-02.md

 All changes to the page are invisible for humans.
 Only small correction to setting default viewport for the page and added meta tag with information about the author of the page.
-Also the project page got small lifting.
+Also, the project page got small lifting.

 ### [Docker Ada](https://www.laeran.pl/repositories/dockerada)